sml25/My-Profile/README.md

 **The below lists the values of what the app is ultimately wanting to achieve**

 * Linking to active Social Media accounts - It's another method for social media users to get more views, they expand their market and make more money.
 They will become more well known and could even get endorsements to promote from corporations
-* Centralized one source to get all your information on the must dos in Korea, save time and efficiency
+* Centralized one source to get all your information on the must dos in Korea, save time and efficiences
 * Added bonus to view by trend by active social media profile users feedback
 * Introduce the general public to Korea for those not so well acquainted with this country
 * Key is voting and rating as this provides the feedback from the general public